linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/09 Swaps.md

 In general, we can swap fixed-to-fixed, fixed-to-floating, floating-to-fixed, and floating-to-floating.
 The analysis is similar in all cases.

 One kind of swap that might on its face seem similar is a diff swap, short for differential swap.
 In this kind of swap, payments are made based on the difference in floating interest rates in two different currencies, with the notional amount in a single currency.
-For example, we might have a swap with a  $10m notional amount, but the swap would pay in dollars, based on the difference in a euro-denominated interest rate and a dollar-denominated interest rate.
+For example, we might have a swap with a  \$10m notional amount, but the swap would pay in dollars, based on the difference in a euro-denominated interest rate and a dollar-denominated interest rate.
 If the short-term euro interest rate rises from 3.5\%$  to  $3.8\%$  with the dollar rate unchanged, the annual swap payment would be 30 basis points on 10m, or 30,000.
 This is like a standard interest rate swap, only for a diff swap, the reference interest rates are denominated in different currencies.

 Standard currency forward contracts cannot be used to hedge a diff swap.
 The problem is that we can hedge the change in the foreign interest rate, but doing so requires a transaction denominated in the foreign currency.
 We can't easily hedge the exchange rate at which the value of the interest rate change is converted because we don't know in advance how much currency will need to be converted.
 In effect there is quantity uncertainty regarding the foreign currency to be converted.
 The diff swap is an example of a quanto swap.

 # 5. SWAPTIONS

 An option to enter into a swap is called a swaption.
 We can see how a swaption works by returning to the two-date oil swap example in Section 1.
-The 2-year oil swap price was  $110.483.
-Suppose we are willing to buy oil at$ 110.483/barrel, but we would like to speculate on the swap price being even lower over the next 3 months.
+The 2-year oil swap price was  \$110.483.
+Suppose we are willing to buy oil at\$ 110.483/barrel, but we would like to speculate on the swap price being even lower over the next 3 months.

-Consider the following contract: If in 3 months the fixed price for a swap commencing in 9 months (1 year from today) is  $110.483 or above, we enter into the swap, agreeing to pay$ 110.483 and receive the floating price for 2 years.
-If, on the other hand, the market swap price is below $110.483, we have no obligation.
-If the swap price in 3 months is $108, for example, we could enter into a swap at that time at the 108 price, or we could elect not to enter any swap.
+Consider the following contract: If in 3 months the fixed price for a swap commencing in 9 months (1 year from today) is  \$110.483 or above, we enter into the swap, agreeing to pay\$ 110.483 and receive the floating price for 2 years.
+If, on the other hand, the market swap price is below \$110.483, we have no obligation.
+If the swap price in 3 months is \$108, for example, we could enter into a swap at that time at the 108 price, or we could elect not to enter any swap.

-With this contract we are entering into the swap with  $110.483 as the swap price only when the market swap price is greater; hence, this contract will have a premium.
-In this example, we would have purchased a payer swaption, since we have the right, but not the obligation, to pay a fixed price of$ 110.483 for 2 years of oil.
+With this contract we are entering into the swap with  \$110.483 as the swap price only when the market swap price is greater; hence, this contract will have a premium.
+In this example, we would have purchased a payer swaption, since we have the right, but not the obligation, to pay a fixed price of\$ 110.483 for 2 years of oil.
 The counterparty has sold this swaption.

 When exercised, the swaption commits us to transact at multiple times in the future.
 It is possible to exercise the option and then offset the swap with another swap, converting the stream of swap payments into a certain stream with a fixed present value.
 Thus, the swaption is analogous to an ordinary option, with the present value of the swap obligations (the price of the prepaid swap) as the underlying asset.

-The strike price in this example is  $110.483, so we have an at-the-money swaption.
-We could make the strike price different from$ 110.483.
+The strike price in this example is  \$110.483, so we have an at-the-money swaption.
+We could make the strike price different from\$ 110.483.
 For example, we could reduce the swaption premium by setting the strike above 110.483.

 Swaptions can be American or European, and the terms of the underlying swap—fixed price, floating index, settlement frequency, and tenor—will be precisely specified.

 Example 4.
-Suppose we enter into a European payer oil swaption with a strike price of $21.
+Suppose we enter into a European payer oil swaption with a strike price of \$21.
 The underlying swap commences in 1 year and has two annual settlements.
-After 3 months, the fixed price on the underlying swap is $21.50.
-We exercise the option, obligating us to pay $21/barrel for 2 years.
-If we wish to offset the swap, we can enter into a swap to receive the $21.50 fixed price.
-In year 1 and year 2 we will then receive $21.50 and pay $21, for a certain net cash flow each year of 0.50.
+After 3 months, the fixed price on the underlying swap is \$21.50.
+We exercise the option, obligating us to pay \$21/barrel for 2 years.
+If we wish to offset the swap, we can enter into a swap to receive the \$21.50 fixed price.
+In year 1 and year 2 we will then receive \$21.50 and pay \$21, for a certain net cash flow each year of 0.50.
 The floating payments cancel.

 A receiver swaption gives you the right to pay the floating price and receive the fixed strike price.
 Thus, the holder of a receiver swaption would exercise when the fixed swap price is below the strike.